-Security & Compliance
+Security & Compliance [IMRAN, PLEASE CALL ME TO DISCUSS THIS SECTION]

-Paradigm Software Technologies, Inc. DBA Nexelus’ security & compliance principles guide how we deliver our products and services, enabling people to simply and securely access our products.
+Paradigm Software Technologies, Inc. DBA Nexelus’ security and compliance principles guide how we deliver our products and services, enabling customers to securely access our products.

-Secure Personnel
+Secure Personnel???

-• Nexelus takes the security of its data and that of its customers seriously and ensures that only vetted personnel are given access to their resources.
+• Nexelus takes the security of its data and that of its customers seriously and ensures that only authorized personnel are given access to their resources.

 • Nexelus contractors and employees undergo background checks prior to being engaged or employed by us in accordance with local laws and industry best practices.

-• Confidentiality or other types of Non-Disclosure Agreements (NDAs) are signed by all employees, and contractors.
+• Confidentiality or other types of Non-Disclosure Agreements (NDAs) are signed by employees and contractors.

-• We embed the culture of security into our business by conducting employee security training & testing using current and emerging techniques and attack vectors.
+•

-Secure Development
+Secure Development???

 • All development projects at Nexelus, including software products, support & implementation services follow secure development lifecycle principles.